-One of the primary research goals is to advance the field of inclusive software development, specifically focusing on improving accessibility in software design and implementation.
+One of our primary research goals is to advance the field of inclusive software development, specifically focusing on improving accessibility in software design and implementation.
 The research will entail creating and enhancing software development tools to empower developers to build applications with accessibility features since the early stages of development.
-We aim to investigate novel gesture recognition techniques, UI element modifications, and provision of accessible datasets to support developers in catering to diverse user needs.
-Furthermore, we seek to automate methods for enhancing user interfaces with accessibility features and labels to facilitate better user experiences for individuals with disabilities.
+We aim to investigate novel gesture recognition techniques, UI element modifications, and the provisioning of accessibility-related datasets to support developers in catering to diverse user needs.
+Furthermore, we seek to automate methods for enhancing user interfaces with accessibility features and labels to facilitate better user experiences for those with disabilities.